CreativeMachinesLab/softbotEvolution/base/README.txt

 $ cd [rootdir]/voxcad-code-2014
 $ make
-(if you get the error: "make: *** No rule to make target..." , run $qmake, then $make)
+(if you get the error: "make: *** No rule to make target..." , run $qmake, then $make) (NOTE: You can skip this step and install the Voxelyze library only for simulation without visualization)

 Step 3: Installing Voxelyze
 ---------------------------